allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 Speaking of technologies, BigFlow supports the main data processing technologies on GCP:

+* Dataflow (Apache Beam)
 * Dataproc (Apache Spark)
-* Dataflow (Apache Beam)
 * BigQuery

 The provided utils makes it easier to create processes in each technology.
 Of course, besides the listed technologies, you can use anything that you can express in Python.

 Flexibility is important.
-BigFlow allows you to start small and grow big, if needed.
+BigFlow allows you to start small and grow big, using the right tool for a situation.
 You can:

 * Develop multiple workflows in a single project.
-* Mix technologies in a single workflow, so you can use the right tool for a job.
+* Mix technologies in a single workflow.
-* Keep batch and streaming in the same project.
+* Develop batch and streaming in the same project.

+BigFlow is a framework, not a template.
+There is very little code generated.
+You can manipulate configuration to build a custom project setup.

 Deployed processes start from the Docker environment.
 Thanks to that, you can create any environment you want.
 Docker is much more stable execution environment than Airflow.

-BigFlow is a framework, not a template.
-There is very little code generated.
-You can manipulate configuration to build a custom project setup.

 ## Airflow as a deployment platform